Mental Health Facilities Tarrant County, TX

 Mh/mr/tc Fair West Clinic Mental Health Services

 Mh/mr/tc Fair West Clinic Mental Health Services is a mental health clinic in Tarrant County, TX, located at 1527 Hemphill Street, 76104.
 Mh/mr/tc Fair West Clinic Mental Health Services provides outpatient treatment.
-Mh/mr/tc Fair West Clinic Mental Health Services offers group therapy, couples/family therapy and integrated dual diagnosis disorder treatment to young adults and children / adolescents.
-Mh/mr/tc Fair West Clinic Mental Health Services also supports people requiring dual diagnosis treatment, transitional age young adults and people with trauma.
-Additional services offered at Mh/mr/tc Fair West Clinic Mental Health Services include therapeutic foster care, mentoring/peer support/consumer-run services and diet and exercise counseling.
+Mh/mr/tc Fair West Clinic Mental Health Services offers integrated dual diagnosis disorder treatment, psychotropic medication and group therapy to children / adolescents and young adults.
+Mh/mr/tc Fair West Clinic Mental Health Services also supports clients referred from the court/judicial system, people with trauma and people with PTSD.
+Additional services offered at Mh/mr/tc Fair West Clinic Mental Health Services include diet and exercise counseling, supported housing and supported employment.

 Learn More